Circlotron: History

 All these patents called for a transformer-coupled, fully balanced design; commercial transformerless amplifiers were not feasible at this time due to high costs of power supply capacitors required for an OTL design (at least thousands of microfarads at 200 volts or better).
 In the 1950s and 1960s, circlotrons were produced by Electro-Voice (eight models, 15 to 100 watts per channel), Finnish Voima and Philips.
 These inspired other local manufacturers, such as Carad.
 All these models employed output transformers and beam tetrode or pentode tubes (for increased efficiency).
 Similar amateur designs were published in the USSR.
 One can observe that the output stage of the successful McIntosh amplifier is a circlotron too because the special winding of the output transformer eliminates one of the two floating power supplies.

 The concept was resurrected in its transformerless form in early 1980s by Ralph Karsten, founder of Atma-Sphere, which remains the principal contemporary manufacturer of circlotrons.
-Other OTL circlotrons were made by Tenor Audio, Joule Electra and Einstein.
+Other OTL circlotrons were made by Tenor Audio, Joule Electra and Einstein Audio.